Watchfulio/watchful-py/docs/source/usage.rst

 * The summary object is returned from every API call, not just ``w.get()``, so if you call any oher function that sends a request to your Watchful application, you'd always be returned with the summary object.
 * The fields of the summary object will always be there.

-It's also worth mentioning a couple of these fields that are especially useful.
+It's also worth mentioning a couple of these fields that are especially useful:

-The ``status`` field tells you whether the backend is doing work or not, and as we can see here it is "current", which is usually what you want.
+* The ``status`` field tells you whether the backend is doing work or not, and as we can see here it is "current", which is usually what you want.
 If it is "working", then the backend is still doing some work, and you can expect that some things may change.
 An example is creating a hinter, as we'll do below, when you can see that the ``summary`` object returns immediately with a status of "working", and the hinter is still in the progress of being fully applied to all the candidates in the background, at which point it will go back to "current".

-The ``error_msg`` field reports the error information if there is any error.
+* The ``error_msg`` field reports the error information if there is any error.
 If there is a value in this field, it means the API request did not succeed, so check this field when appropriate.

-To get a list of projects:
+Let's get the list of projects in your Watchful application instance.

 .. automethod:: watchful.client.list_projects